This article provides information about SSL certificates and the steps in adding or updating an SSL certificate for your Kayako Classic custom domain.

-That said, we know you have spent valuable time and resources building up your brand, and we also know that a large part of that is your online presence — including your website domain.
-That is why we have added the capability for OnDemand customers to use custom SSL certificates for their support domains.
+We know you have spent valuable time and resources building up your brand, and we also know that a large part of that is your online presence — including your website domain.
+That is why we have added the capability for OnDemand customers to use SSL certificates for their custom support domains.
 Coupled with our footer link removal package, you can now retain the company branding that your customers know and love, while still receiving the world-class functionality, support, and security that Kayako OnDemand provides.

-Adding a custom SSL certificate to your OnDemand instance is available as a paid add-on.
+Adding an SSL certificate to your OnDemand instance is available as a paid add-on.
 Reach out to firstname.lastname@example.org to talk to someone about adding it to your OnDemand instance.
+As mentioned earlier, if you want to use a custom domain on your Kayako OnDemand instance, you must purchase your own SSL certificate and have it added to the server where your domain resides by contacting our support team.

-Enabling Your Custom SSL for Your OnDemand Instance
+Adding or Updating Your SSL for Your Kayako Classic OnDemand Instance

 Once you have added the custom SSL add-on to your subscription, there are several steps you will need to go through to enable SSL for your OnDemand instance.
 Below, you will find detailed instructions.